cagdasbas/byd-trip-stats/README.md

 - Environmentals card with ambient temperature and PM2.5 in/out readings where available

 **Range Projection Engine**
-- Power-integrated consumption model (Wh/km) computed over a rolling 10 km window
+- Consumption model (Wh/km) fed from the BMS total-discharge counter — the same source as the live consumption readout — computed over a rolling 10 km window, with engine-power integration as a fallback
-- EMA smoothing with stabilisation warmup (first 2 km discarded)
+- EMA smoothing with a 3 km stabilisation window for the live-trip tier
-- Four-tier fallback: live trip → historical speed bins → lifetime average → WLTP baseline
+- Three-tier model: live trip → historical speed bins → WLTP baseline, with the speed-bin tier engaging within ~0.2 km of starting to drive so the projection leaves the catalog baseline almost immediately
 - WLTP upper bound prevents implausible projections during low-speed urban starts
 - Compared continuously against BMS estimate with signed delta display

 **Trip Management**
 - Multi-field filtering: date range, distance, energy, duration, efficiency
 - Six sort criteria with ascending/descending toggle
-- Per-trip CSV and JSON export
+- Configurable engine-off trip timeout and a minimum-trip-distance filter (Settings → Preferences)
+- Per-trip export as CSV, JSON, or a single self-contained HTML viewer — saved locally or sent straight to a Telegram bot

 **Analytics & History**
 - Full per-trip storage: route, telemetry timeseries, computed statistics